MediaDevils/silverstripe-oembed-endpoint/README.markdown

 The static variable `$scheme` represents the oEmbed-provider-style scheme format (e.g. http://example.com/*) for a provider.

-The static method `oEmbedProvider::get_response` accepts a url, and optionally accepts a maximum width and height for the returned resource.
+The static method `oEmbedProvider::get_response` accepts a url, and optionally accepts an array of options, sourced from the query parameters of the call.
-As well, the last parameter is a hint for the format that will be produced, however implementing classes should only use that parameter to determine whether their response object is capable of providing the requested format.
 This method must return an instance of a class which extends `oEmbedEndpoint_Response`.